flexiblepower/fpai-documentation/Architecture.md

 The Energy Flexibility Platform & Interface (EF-Pi) is a runtime environment where on one side smart grid applications can be deployed and on the other side appliances can be connected.
 The EF-Pi provides interfaces to interact with the environment and connect devices and smart grid apps.
 Part of the interface definitions are the Control Spaces and Allocations.

 EF-Pi aims to create an interoperable platform that is able to connect to a variety of appliances and support a host of DSM approaches.
-This way the EMS hardware does not need to be changed when a consumers switches from one service to another.
+This way the EMS hardware does not need to be changed when a consumer switches from one service to another.
 At the same time the Energy Flexibility Platform & Interface makes it easier for service providers to introduce new services, since they do not have to provide the EMS hardware to their consumers to go with it.

 ## High-level design
 ![](hourglass.png)